 - Education should be orchestrated: Design a curated and planned journey for the learner to follow.
 Do not leave it to them to create their own learning plan.
-Minimize the decision-making on the learner’s part, to keep their end of commitment as simple as: “Just show up.”
+Minimise the decision-making on the learner’s part, to keep their end of commitment as simple as: “Just show up.”

 - Education is for everyone, but it’s not the same for everyone: Every learner has a different need.
-The product should recognize and accommodate these needs in order to make the learner successful.
+The product should recognise and accommodate these needs in order to make the learner successful.
 Figure out your personas and cater to them dutifully.

 - Keep the learner engaged and active: Involve the learner in the process of learning.
 Design the content and the delivery with the learner’s interest level and engagement in mind.
 Build tools that require active learner participation in different ways.